Lemon blueberry chia pudding is a filling make-ahead vegan breakfast that comes together in a flash! You only need 6 simple ingredients to make it.

 This recipe makes enough for three breakfasts.
 I like to transfer it from the big container to individual jars at this point, so my breakfasts are grab-and-go.

 After thickening, your chia pudding bowls will keep in the refrigerator for four to five days.

-To serve, stir the lemon chia pudding, then divide it between four bowls or just dish up a fourth of it.
-Then, top it off with a half cup of blueberries and half of a Blueberry Muffin Lärabar chopped into pea-sized pieces.
+To serve, stir the lemon chia pudding, then divide it between your bowls or just dish up a third of it.
+Then, top it off with a half cup of blueberries.

-These breakfast bowls look pretty with the berries and bar pieces on top, but definitely stir the toppings in when you eat them.
-The sweet berries and Lärabar bits are such a lovely contrast to the tart lemon pudding!
+These breakfast bowls look pretty with the berries on top, but definitely stir the blueberries in when you eat them.
+The sweet berries are such a lovely contrast to the tart, lemony pudding!

 - ¼ cup lemon juice